jvrsantacruz/dicto/README.rst

 Resources
 ---------

-The tool comes with several default data resources.
-Each of them tries to obtain certain information from a resource and make it available from the user defined templates.
+The tool bundles in several default data resources.
+Each of them tries to obtain as much information as possible from a resource and make it available in the context of user defined templates.

 Redmine
 ~~~~~~~